 The Minnesota State Arts Board, Land & Legacy Amendment, the Minnesota Historical and Cultural Heritage Funds through the Clean Water, and the Minnesota State Legislature contribute to the Tweed Museum.

-The Tweed Museum of Art, located on the University of Minnesota Duluth campus, is a primary cultural and educational resource for the Upper Midwest, with a permanent collection of over 10,000 artifacts covering a wide variety of cultural periods of art history.
+The Tweed Museum of Art, located on the University of Minnesota Duluth campus, is a primary cultural and educational resource for the Upper Midwest, with a permanent collection of over 10,000 artifacts covering various cultural periods of art history.

-The museum’s collection has works in all media by talented regional, national, and foreign artists from the 15th to 21st centuries, including exceptional work by artists from the Upper Midwest and Minnesota.
+The museum’s collection has works in all media by talented regional, national, and foreign artists from the 15th to 21st centuries, including exceptional work from Upper Midwest and Minnesota artists.

 Lake Superior Railroad Museum